In New York:

 “The mission of The Cooperage Project is to offer a range of instructive and entertaining activities that will engage, challenge and enlighten.”

-“The Dorflinger Factory Museum is a regional industrial heritage museum celebrating the history and craftsmanship of the Dorflinger glass companies in Brooklyn, NY and White Mills, PA.
-The Dorflinger companies produced fine lead crystal table ware for U.S. presidents, governments and wealthy individuals during the Gilded Age of the late nineteenth and early twentieth centuries.”
-The museum is housed in the White Mills factory’s restored 1883 cutting shop and circa-1888 factory office building.
+“The Dorflinger Factory Museum is a regional industrial heritage museum celebrating the history and craftsmanship of the Dorflinger glass companies in Brooklyn, NY and White Mills, PA. ” The museum is housed in the White Mills factory’s restored 1883 cutting shop and circa-1888 factory office building.